-If all the spaces are taken, did you know that for only £55 (2019) you can park on Devonshire Road in the residents' parking bays for 12 months?
+If all the spaces are taken, did you know that for between £40 and £55 (2021) depending on CO2 emissions, you can park on Devonshire Road in the residents' parking bays for 12 months?
 The permit is valid anywhere in the Green Zone, subject to the terms and conditions.
 There are some free visitor parking vouchers included in the fee.
 Roadside parking is free on Devonshire Road before 8 a.m. and after 6.30 p.m.
 Monday to Saturday and all day Sunday.
 There is a sliding scale of fees for up to three permits per flat.
 For more information call Sutton Parking Services on 020 8770 5070.

 There is a cold water tap behind the bin shed for car washing and garden watering.

-Entrance halls must be kept clear at all times of bicycles, buggies or other hazards to avoid possible accidents and to give the emergency services unhindered access.
-Failure to observe this could result in prosecution in the event of an accident.
+Entrance halls must be kept clear at all times of bicycles, buggies, boots and shoes, scooters and toys , or other hazards to avoid possible accidents and to give the emergency services unhindered access.
+Failure to observe this could result in the removal of the hazard and/or prosecution in the event of an accident.

 Waste collection.
 Laurel Manor has a contract with Sutton Councel to provide a weekly bin collection, usually TUESDAY.
 The bins in the bin shed are for black bag non-recyclable rubbish.
 These bags must be placed IN the bins, rather than on the floor.
 The lids on the bins do lift up.
 If you have children and send them down with rubbish please remind them to put the bags in the bins.
 The bins are usually emptied on Tuesdays.
 For more information call Sutton Council on 020 8770 5000.Next to the bin shed there are green bins for recycling to take cartons, food and drink cans, plastic bottles and glass bottles and jars, but not plastic bin liners or sacks.
 Separate blue lidded bins are for your paper and cardboard.